kineticatat/SpaceMovementVRExplorations/README.md

 9/28: Thinking about how to propel/ transform position on live mocap data.
 FPS controllers typically use transform.position.
 I'm looking through some physics scripts that explore water and use a sphere to move, which appears to use ProjectDirectionOnPlane.
 In void UpdateConnectionState there is connectedBody.transform.TransformPoint(connectionLocalPosition)-connectionWorldPosition;
 But there are a lot of other positional things happening in the swim script to account for gravity, drag, in water, jumping, etc. that probably affect a simple positional change.

 *Another thought about spatial interactions: often the eyes are used most.
 If there is a way to use eye location in VR as a spatial parameter, that could be interesting, but I imagine would also be exhausting to always see eyes as a solid object (i.e. if there was a raycast for example).

-Bubbles bubble = collision.gameObject.GetComponent<bubble>();
-        StartCoroutine(bubble.Pop());
+10/4: Another thought is that using a slow raycast that bounces back and forth between the eyes and the observed object could be useful, and constant motion of spatial acknowledgement.
+Also thinking of what body part initiates as a point of spatial "contact" or tangible points.

+10/4: Since the Kinect work is challenging (currently waiting on Unity 5 to open to try and play a demo... not happening), I switched to playing with Raycasting.
+I followed this tutorial: https://youtu.be/eP4uBtVd68E and added trail renderers to the raycasted objects to see where they travel.
+I think this could be a useful approach to use and pair with mocap data.
+To play with this tomorrow...

 <b>Sensors: </b>
 Perception Neuron Mocap: